sapcc/limesctl/README.md

 ## Installation

-You can download pre-compiled binaries for the [latest release](https://github.com/sapcc/limesctl/releases/latest).
+We provide pre-compiled binaries for the [latest release](https://github.com/sapcc/limesctl/releases/latest).

-Alternatively, you can build with `make`, install with `make install`, or `go install`.
+Alternatively, you can build with `make` or install with `make install`.
+The latter understands the conventional environment variables for choosing install locations:
+`DESTDIR` and `PREFIX`.

+### Homebrew

-If you're a **Homebrew** user, then you can install it with a custom tap:
+You can install using our custom tap:

  ```
  $ brew tap sapcc/limesctl https://github.com/sapcc/limesctl.git